WHAT IS ANXIETY?

-A GP or registered psychologist might recognise anxiety as a problem for you if you’ve regularly experienced a range of the following over a six month period:
+A GP or registered psychologist might recognise anxiety as a problem for you if you’ve regularly experienced a bunch of the below symptoms over a six month period:

 - Persistent worry about things that are out of proportion to their potential impact